heinrichbreedt/mixpanel-xamarin/README.md

 4) Open the solution in Xamarin Studio Mac, build in release mode

-## Create nuget
+## Create the nuget

-compile in release mode both libs using the help above On a command line:
+Compile in release mode both libs using the help above.
+On a command line:

 pack.bat

-## Thks
+## Credits

 https://cocoapods.org/
 NinZine (Andreas Kröhnke)